urvishp13/Polynomial/README.md

 ## How to Test

-To test the program, simply run the .JAVA file and follow the instructions presented to you in the (eg. console in Eclipse, CLI, etc.).
+To test the program, simply run the Polytest.java file and follow the instructions presented to you in the (eg. console in Eclipse, CLI, etc.).